petyaracz/Racz2023trance/Readme.md

 Bourguignon, Erika, and Thomas L. Evascu.
 1977.
 “Altered States of Consciousness Within a General Evolutionary Perspective: A Holocultural Analysis.” *Cross-Cultural Research* 12: 197–216.

+Claessens, Scott, and Quentin Atkinson.
+2022.
+“The Non-Independence of Nations and Why It Matters.”

 Cook, Darren.
 2016. *Practical Machine Learning with H2O: Powerful, Scalable Techniques for Deep Learning and AI*. " O’Reilly Media, Inc.".